Jalever/Note-taking/_posts/2019-03-27-React Top-Level API.md

 Note that rendering lazy components requires that there’s a `<React.Suspense>` component higher in the rendering tree.
 This is how you specify a loading indicator.

-> NOTE: Using `React.lazywith` dynamic import requires `Promises` to be available in the JS environment.
+> NOTE: Using `React.lazy` with dynamic import requires `Promises` to be available in the JS environment.
 This requires a polyfill on IE11 and below.

 #### React.Suspense